conor-flynn/RoboticsProject4/README.md

   Read robots from file

-  Make sure robot's brains are processing correctly.
+  Make sure robot's brains are processing correctly (The matrix math in Creature.cpp processSensors)

+  Find better lighting formula (attenuation? -- for Light.frag)

+  Determine if ambient lighting is a good thing to have

 #### Extra TODO:

-  Try different lighting algorithms in Light.frag just to see what happens

   Move stuff out of main.cpp